alexiswl/quay_containers/README.md

 [Overall Tutorial](https://alexiswl.github.io/presentations/HPC_and_Singularity/HPC_and_Singularity.html)
 [Presentation](https://alexiswl.github.io/presentations/HPC_and_Singularity/HPC_Singularity_Presentation.html)

+## Guide to getting the right values in the yaml.
+1. Search for the software through [bioconda](https://bioconda.github.io/)
+2. Ensure that the container is 'container ready' as denoted by a light green symbol under the package name.
+3. Click on the 'tags' link that will direct you to the [quay.io](https://quay.io/repository/)
+4. Use the name of the quay repository for the software_quay item.
+5. Use the full name of the tag for the version_quay item

+Example:
+I intend to install the star package.
+Searching star in bioconda leads me to [here](https://bioconda.github.io/recipes/star/README.html) I select [star/tags](https://quay.io/repository/biocontainers/star?tab=tags) to see the quay repo.
+I decide to install star version 2.7.0, so I specify `software_quay` as 'star' and `version_quay` as '2.7.0d--0'

-# Troubleshooting
+## Troubleshooting

-## I get a warning complaining that /var/tmp is already mounted
+### I get a warning complaining that /var/tmp is already mounted
 This is likely due to /var/tmp existing during the installation of the job.
 `/var/tmp` links to `/tmp` at run-time so likely your `/var/tmp` during installation is also just a link to `/tmp` Append `rm /var/tmp` to the end of your %post script.